Click to open network menu

 Tabi

-Plated Steelcaps are only good against Rengar or a super fed AD Shaco.
-Most of the damage in his combo comes from stacking effects that empower his auto-attack ( Savagery/ Thrill of the Hunt), and it's hard to avoid even if you play well.
-In every other case you are better off buying a Knight's Vow if you need Armor, because you should not get hit by auto-attacks a lot when playing correctly.
+Plated Steelcaps are only good against a fed Rengar or AD Shaco.
+Most of the damage in their combos comes from stacking effects that empower their auto-attacks ( Savagery/ Thrill of the Hunt/ Deceive/ Hail of Blades), and it can be hard to avoid them in some gamestates even if you play well.

 Mercs Lamont

 Mercury's Treads are not good for Soraka.
 If you need Magic Resist then just buy a Negatron Cloak and don't upgrade it.
-Tenacity is not going to give you meaningful value if you play well and dropping 1300g for boots on a support budget is crazy.
-If you get caught by CC as an under-leveled enchanter support then you are probably dead anyways.
+Tenacity is not going to give you enough value to make up for the 1250g price.

 Core Items